JoshCheek/seeing_is_believing/Readme.md

 * `begin; else; break; end` this code (an else without a resecue) will emit a warning in Ruby, and is omitted from `Parser`'s AST.
   As such, I doubt that anyone will ever write it.
 But if you were to write it, it would blow up, because SiB rewrites your code, wrapping every expression that could have a value.
   This code will be wrapped.
-But using the value is syntactically invalid in Ruby, because it constitutes a "void value expression" (aka a nightmare for anyone working with code).
+But using the value is **syntactically** invalid in Ruby, because it constitutes a "void value expression" (aka a pointless timesink and the cause of many bugs in SiB).
-  I can't easily check it to seee if it's void since it's not in the parsed AST.
-But it's so edge taht I don't think it's worth worrying about.
+  Unfortunately, I can't easily check it to seee if it's void since it's not in the parsed AST.
+But it's so edge that I don't think it's worth worrying about.

 Version 2
 =========